-Although I studied political science and psychology at Wittenberg University, I now sit here typing this on Jan 1, 2017, I’ve now developed a unique career for myself doing political writing and music production.
-My political work has spanned from human rights to health care to venture capital to the music industry — and every single industry I have worked in is male dominated.
+Although I studied political science and psychology at Wittenberg University, I now sit here typing this on Jan 1, 2017, with a career that blends political communications and advocacy with songwriting and music production.
 After a few years in D.C. working as a strategic communications consultant (read: that’s mumbo jumbo for ghostwriting, branding, and communications for Fortune 500 companies, high growth start-ups, and non-profit organizations, as well as their executives), I had an “a-ha!” moment.
 No matter what industry fell into, there was always a discussion around gender disparity.
 And a whole bunch of dudes named John.
 I noticed every academia-driven industry (health care, science, humanities) seemingly had some think tank or group working to serve the marginalized groups and women in the industry.
-But in the music industry, we have big names like Adele, Beyonce, and Taylor Swift cleaning up at awards shows, and people use those names to say we’ve come a long way.
-We have, but behind the scenes?
-There’s another routine playing out.
+And in music?
+Whew, buddy.
+There’s another routine playing out behind the scenes.

-I decided to build a Girl Gang of women, nonbinary, and LGBTQIA+ people in the music industry who help each other for no reason at all.
+So, I decided to build a Girl Gang of women, nonbinary, and LGBTQIA+ people in the music industry who help each other for no reason at all.
+Just because we can.

-When I first started playing live music at the age of eighteen, I realized something fast: as often the only woman in the room, I was there for someone’s consumption.
+When I first started playing live music at the age of eighteen, I realized something fast: I was often the only woman in the room, and I was often assumed as there for someone’s consumption.
 How I acted, dressed, spoke, etc. did not change that.
 And a few gigs into one of my first tours with friends from Ohio, I realized I would have a routine at all my tour gigs.
 It looked like this:

 I was asked who in the band I was f***ing.
 I was asked who actually writes the songs.
-I was propositioned for sex for masters.
+I was propositioned for sex for masters of an EP.
 I was told my A&R that my image needed to be “sexier” or feel more like the “girl next door”.

 None of these stories feel shocking any more after the number of discussions I’ve had with women with similar experiences.
 Because they’re super familiar.